ConceptCodes/tee-time/README.md

 Agent: Do you have a preferred club location?
 You can say "skip".

 You: skip
-Agent: No problem.
-Skip preferred location for now?

-You: yes
 Agent: Do you have a preferred bay?
 You can say "skip".

 You: no